Loading

 Source: Department of Home Affairs

-Note: To protect the privacy of individuals, various data confidentiality techniques have been applied.
-These techniques include:
+Note: To protect the privacy of individuals, we have applied various data confidentiality.
+These include:

-• data masking — using primary and secondary suppression methods for values that are deemed to be a disclosure risk
+• data masking — using primary and secondary suppression methods for values that we deemed to be a disclosure risk

 • perturbation — a data security technique that allows for random data adjustment to prevent the release of identifiable data.